Yorko/mlcourse.ai/mlcourse_ai_jupyter_book/book/topic05/assignment05_logit_rf_credit_scoring_solution.md

 **Solution:**

 The advantage of *Random Forest* is that the trees in the composition are not highly correlated.
-Similarly, for bagging with logistic regression, the weaker correlation between single models, the higher the accuracy.
+Similarly, for bagging with logistic regression, the weaker the correlation between single models, the higher the accuracy.
 Since in logistic regression there is almost no randomness, we have to change the set of features to minimize the correlation between our single models.